LonelyNinja/lonelyninja.github.io/docs/policies/admin_lite.md

 title: Admin Lite
 ---

-# TL;DR
+# Summary

 The gist is:

 * Represent TT in a positive light when you're playing
-* Watch for egregious issues (racism, teamm killing, cheats, solo vehicles, kit issues, toxicity, etc.)
+* Watch for egregious issues (racism, team killing, cheats, solo vehicles, kits, toxicity, etc.)
 * Help with map voting
+* If a ban needs an upgrade, report in Discords `#problem-players`.
+See [Policy](./admin_lite.md#Policy) for details
 * When in doubt, go to a HQ member for help

 # Admin Lite Responsibilities

 We ask Lites to take action when they observe a rules violation and investigate player reports.
 Lite actions should focus on obvious offenses such as team killing, racist language, blatant exploits, solo vehicles, kit rules, and clear cut griefing.

 Lites have the ability to escalate problems to HQ members.
 Lites should provide as much relevant information as they can, but should defer to HQ decisions in-game when asked.
 Lites may follow up on any potential mistakes or challenges in Discord.
 Maximum ban length: 2 days.